ShaileshRawat1403/sans-serif-sentiments/docs/PROJECTS/reaper-install-guide/README.md

 - Minor updates often affect **themes, UI layout, or routing setup**
 - Versioned docs prevent confusion, broken steps, and backtracking

-This format is part of a living portfolio of human-first documentation.

 ---

 > “Download the tool.
 Don’t download the confusion.”